jessegreenberg/cathedral/README.md

 To set up and run this project on your local machine, follow these steps:

-1) Clone the Repository:
-Begin by cloning the repository to your local machine.
+1) Begin by cloning the repository to your local machine.

-2) Install Dependencies:
-Run npm install to install the necessary dependencies.
+2) Run `npm install` to install the necessary dependencies.

-3) Shell Environment:
-Ensure you have a Bash shell installed.
+3) Ensure you have a Bash shell installed.
 On Windows I use Git Bash.

 4) Artwork Encoding:
 The project uses base64 encoded artwork for efficient packaging.
 To encode the artwork, execute the following commands: